andrea-pilzer/andrea-pilzer.github.io/_posts/2019-02-26-cvpr-accepted.markdown

 My new paper "Refine and Distill: Exploiting Cycle-Inconsistency and Knowledge Distillation for Unsupervised Monocular Depth Estimation" has been accepted at the CVPR2019 Conference in Long Beach, CA.

-Arxiv Prepring and Code coming soon!!
+[Arxiv Preprint](https://arxiv.org/abs/1903.04202) is available, code coming soon!!